My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 BS45.jpg

-Wrecking Ball started with the title track, which was written for and debuted at Springsteen’s 5-show stand at Giants Stadium during the Working on a Dream tour.
-The song commemorated the imminent destruction of the venerable old stadium since Bruce would be, fittingly given his numerous performances there over the years, the last to perform there.
-The album was released in 2012 and included a single once again laden with political and social commentary, “We Take Care of Our Own,” with direct aim at Republican and conservative politics.
-The album was less rock ‘n roll and drew a little on the musical style of the Seeger Sessions LP.
-Indeed, the outtake from the Seeger Sessions tour, “American Land,” had its studio debut on the album after having been a concert staple for the past few tours (usually a big sing-a-long complete with karaoke style lyrics on the screens).
-It also had the first studio version of “Land of Hope and Dreams” and the last studio contributions from Clarence.
-The tour was a rolling tribute to ‘the big man,’ wherein each show included stirring renditions of “My City of Ruins” and “Spirit in the Night,” and “10th Ave Freeze-Out” included a long pause and standing ovation, with tears all ‘round, after the line “when the change was made uptown and the Big Man joined the band.”
-The difficult role of replacing Clarence fell to his nephew, Jake Clemons, who has gradually grown into the role and become a nice and bittersweet surprise to the E Street line-up.
-Once again I was privileged to see them perform from the pit, this time in Hamilton at Copps Coliseum.
+The LP was less rock ‘n’ roll and drew a little on the musical style of the Seeger Sessions LP.
+Indeed, the outtake from the Seeger Sessions tour, “American Land,” had its studio debut after having been a concert staple for the past few tours (usually in the encore as a big sing-a-long, complete with karaoke style lyrics on the screens).
+It also had the first studio version of, “Land of Hope and Dreams”, and the last studio contributions from Clarence.
+The tour was a rolling tribute to ‘the big man,’ wherein each show included stirring renditions of “My City of Ruins” and “Spirit in the Night”.
+“10th Ave Freeze-Out” included a long pause and standing ovation, with tears all ‘round, after the line “when the change was made uptown and the big man joined the band.”
+The difficult role of replacing Clarence fell to his nephew, Jake Clemons, who gradually grew into the role and became a nice and bittersweet surprise to the E Street line-up.
+Once again, I was privileged to see them perform from the pit, this time in Hamilton at Copps Coliseum.
 I was even closer this time around, getting right against the rail along with my brother-in-law, Pete.
 Below are pictures taken with my camera phone from that show.

 BS52.jpg

-Heaven’s Wall \ High Hopes (2014)
+“Heaven’s Wall” \ High Hopes (2014)

-Hurry Up Sundown \ American Beauty EP (2014)
+“Hurry Up Sundown” \ American Beauty EP (2014)

-High Hopes also included the first studio versions of “American Skin (41 Shots),” the cover of Suicide’s “Dream Baby Dream,” which had featured heavily on the Devils and Dust tour, the title track “High Hopes,” and other songs that had been heard in concerts only, such as “Hunter of the Invisible Game,” and “The Wall.”
-“Heaven’s Wall” was a song written a decade prior and recorded for the first time and was a great example of the gospel sound the band regularly displayed during their church-revival-like concerts.
-High Hopes reached #1, the eleventh album of his to do so, putting him only behind The Beatles and Jay-Z to have achieved that feat.
+High Hopes included the first studio versions of “American Skin (41 Shots),” and a cover of Suicide’s, “Dream Baby Dream,” a performance of which had featured heavily on the Devils and Dust tour.
+The album also featured the title track and other songs that had been heard in concerts only, such as, “Hunter of the Invisible Game”, and “The Wall.”
+“Heaven’s Wall” was a song written a decade prior but recorded for the first time for the album.
+It was a great example of the gospel sound the band regularly displayed during their revival-like concerts.
+High Hopes reached #1, the eleventh album of his to do so, putting Bruce only behind The Beatles and Jay-Z to have achieved that feat.

 BS53.jpg

-Bruce also recorded a new solo record and was expected to release and tour that in the new year and was also putting the finishing touches on his autobiography, Born to Run.
+Bruce also recorded a new solo record and was expected to release and tour that in 2016.
+He was also putting the finishing touches on his autobiography, Born to Run.
 Yes, the man is a workaholic.
 The anniversary release of The River was not going to include a documentary the way the last two had, so he and Jon Landau were trying to figure out a way to promote it.
-The suggestion was to do a couple shows to perform the album, which appealed to Bruce.
-However, getting the band together for such a large project for just a couple shows seemed like a missed opportunity, so his own tour was jettisoned in place of The River Tour 2016.
-The band was given one week’s notice before the tour was announced, and Max, Nils, Gary, and others had to delay their own tours and plans to accommodate this unexpected schedule.
-Such is the power of Bruce – there’s no question this is his band and he is the boss.
-The tour included a full album performance of The River (recall it was a double album) in each show (which was abandoned after the first two legs, but having seen two of those shows, I can attest to what a treat it was) and lasted a full year, totalling 89 shows – just another year in the life of the E Street Band.
+The suggestion was to do a couple shows to perform the double album in its entirety, which appealed to Bruce.
+However, getting the band together for such a large project for just a couple shows seemed like a missed opportunity, so his own tour was jettisoned in place of ‘The River Tour 2016’.

 BS54.jpg